microbiomedata/nmdc-edge/README.md

 for processing the resulting data and metadata when the job completes.
 The watcher maintains a record of it's current activity in a `State File`

+### System Configuration

 Site Config
 : Site-specific configuration if provided by a .toml file and defines some parameters that are used across the workflow process including

-: 1.
-URL and credentials for NMDC API
+1. URL and credentials for NMDC API
-: 2.
-Staging and Data filesystem locations for the site : 3.
-Job Runner service URLs
+2. Staging and Data filesystem locations for the site
+3. Job Runner service URLs
-: 4.
-Path to the state file
+4. Path to the state file

 Workflow Definitions
-: Workflow definitions in a .yaml file describing each analysis step, specifying : 1.
-Name, type, version, WDL and git repository for each workflow : 2.
-Inputs, Outputs and Workflow Execution steps
+: Workflow definitions in a .yaml file describing each analysis step, specifying:

+1. Name, type, version, WDL and git repository for each workflow
+2. Inputs, Outputs and Workflow Execution steps
-: 3.
-Data Object Types, description and name templates for processing workflow output data
+3. Data Object Types, description and name templates for processing workflow output data

-Workflow Definitions
+---

+## Instructions (for NERSC / Perlmutter environment)

-Scheduler
+### Running the Scheduler

+The Scheduler is a Dockerized application running on [Rancher](https://rancher2.spin.nersc.gov).
+To initialize the Scheduler for new DataGeneration IDs, the following steps:

+1. On Rancher, go to `Deployments` and find the Scheduler in either `nmdc` or `nmdc-dev`
+2. Click on the Scheduler and select `run shell`
+3. In the shell, `cd /conf`
+4. Update the file `allow.lst` with the Data Generation IDs that you want to schedule
+   1. Copy the list of data-generation IDs to you clipboard
+   2. In the shell, delete the existing allow list `rm allow.lst`
+   3. Replace the file with your copied list:
+      1. `cat >allow.lst`
+      2. Paste your IDs `command-v`
+      3. Ensure a blank line at the end with a `return`
+      4. Terminate cat `control-d`
+5. Recommended to set the log level to INFO or you get a *very* large log output
+   1. `export NMDC_LOG_LEVEL=INFO`
+6. Restart the scheduler.
+In the shell, in /conf:  `./run.sh`
+7. Ensure the scheduler is running by checking `sched.log`

-Watcher
+### Running the Watcher

-WorkflowJob

-## Approach

-The workflows are defined in a YAML file.
-This describes the following for each workflow

-* Name
-* Git Repo associated with the workflow
-* Version: The current active version that should be run
-* WDL: The "top-level" WDL that should be run
-* Input Prefix: The string that should be prefixed to all of the inputs.
-                This is a workaround because Mongo doesn't like dots in key names
-* Inputs: The array of inputs for the workflow.
-Not it doesn't deal with nested structures yet.

-The main scheduling loop does the following:

-1. For each workflow, it gathers up all jobs and activities that match the current repo and version.
-This basically to figure out what is in-flight or completed that matches the current release.
-These records also include the trigger object that initiated the previous jobs.
-2. Using the trigger object type find all objects that could be processed.
-3. See if the trigger object exist in the query from step 1.
-Anything missing will generate a new job.
-4. Generate a job record for each object.
-Use the workflow spec to populate the inputs.
+The watcher is a python application which runs on a login node on Perlmutter

 ## Install Dependencies
 To install the environment using poetry, there are a few steps to take.